davidgasquez/handbook/content/handbooks.md

 # Handbooks

 There are many handbooks, wikis or documents where people share knowledge.
-The follogind shares handbooks that I enjoy reading.
+The following shares handbooks that I enjoy reading.
 Some of these are curated by companies and others are personal.

 ## Company Handbooks